Ergodicity and scaling limit of a constrained multivariate Hawkes process: Main results

-We refer to \cite{meyn-tweedie-2009} for the definition of small sets and $\psi$-irreducibility.
+where $m$ is a positive integer, $\epsilon>0$ and $\nu$ a probability measure.
+Following \cite{meyn-tweedie-2009}, the existence of small sets is related to $\psi$-irreducibility.
 The assumption on the invertibility of $\aleph$ will be useful for proving the $\psi$--irreducibility of the embedded Markov chain.
 The second assumption says that there exists an admissible path (see Definition~\ref{def:accessibility}) with the last $p$ steps containing the $p$ different marks.
 We will check this condition for the application of the constrained Hawkes process to a limit order book in Section~\ref{sec:sclobchp-application}.
 It will be used to establish the existence of small sets for $Q$, see Proposition~\ref{prop:general-smallset}.
+Most of the time, we will rather refer to the notion of petite sets, which is a slight extension of small sets.
+Following \cite{meyn-tweedie-2009}, we say that $A$ is a petite set for the kernel $Q$ if, for some probability measure $a$ on $\{0,1,2,\dots\}$, $\epsilon>0$ and some probability measure $\nu$ on $\mathsf{X}$, it is a $(1,\epsilon,\nu)$-small set for the $a$-sampled chain which has kernel $\sum_{m\geq0} a(m) Q^m$.

 We can now state the main result of this section. \begin{theorem} Let $Q$ and $\tilde{Q}$ be the transition kernels defined in Section~\ref{sec:markov-assumption} on the spaces $\mathbb{Z}_+^q\times\mathbb{R}_+^p$ and $\{0,1,\dots,p\}\times\mathbb{Z}_+^q\times\mathbb{R}_+^p$, respectively, with $p\geq1$ and $q\geq0$.
 Suppose moreover that Assumption~\ref{ass:access} holds.
 Then then kernels $Q$ and $\tilde Q$ are aperiodic and $\psi$-irreducible.
 Moreover for all $K\geq1$ and $M>0$, $\{1,\dots,K\}^q\times(0,M]^p$ and $\{0,\dots,p\}\times\{1,\dots,K\}^q\times(0,M]^p$ are petite sets for $Q$ and $\tilde Q$, respectively. \end{theorem}